farangoth/csv_to_pdf/README.md

 # csv_to_pdf
-A simple script to download and merge a list of pdf files
+A simple script to download and merge a list of pdf files.

+## requirements

+## usage